ghetzel/shmtool/README.md

       }

       // Do something, maybe tell another process to start and read from this segment (which
-      // is communicated by telling the process the address in segmentAddress).
+      // is communicated by giving the other process the address in segmentAddress).
       //

       // Read the contents of the shared memory area, which may (or may not) have been modified by